awexthedev/mcimpos/README.md

 ## Prequisites
 Java 17 + a~ 1.18(.1) server
-This requires **LuckPerms** to function.
+This requires **LuckPerms** and **RedLib** to function.
 This may be removed in the future with permission checks, but for now it's required.

 ## What does this offer?
 Due to it being *very* new, it's missing a *lot*.
 Whats planned is below, but currently;